Hiking: Myths and prejudices

 The emergency call is not a cab service!

-An automatic transmission of the cell phone location is also not guaranteed and especially a rescue from not passable areas is associated with tremendous effort (and costs!).
+An automatic transmission of the cell phone location is also not guaranteed, especially rescues from not passable areas are associated with a tremendous effort (and costs!).
+Prevent an emergency with careful planning and attentiveness!

-Without pepper spray / bear bells / shot gun / … I do not go out.
+Without pepper spray / bear bells / shotgun / … I do not go out.

 Don’t exaggerate.
 Especially bear bells can have the opposite effect and make animals curious.
 Wild animals usually notice people very early and disappear even before we notice them.